BytePhoenixCoding/BlockchainTokenSniper/README.md

 * v1.3 and earlier versions are now abandoned in favour of v1.4.
 The code isn't available on github yet and more testing still needs to be done but it is mostly reliable.

-* This github is still a bit of a mess as new features are still being added and tested constantly to v1.4.
+* This description is still a bit of a mess as new features are still being added and tested constantly to v1.4.
 Some parts of the description are irrelevant or outdated.

 <!--
 *** Thanks for checking out the Best-README-Template.
 If you have a suggestion